The 1970s: FAPE in LRE (The Right to a Free Appropriate Public

 In 1970, only one in five students with disabilities was educated in American schools.
-By 1975, the Bureau of Education for the Handicapped was also saying that an estimated one million children with severe disabilities were still totally excluded from the education system, and at least another 300,000 were not receiving adequate services.
+By 1975, the Bureau of Education for the Handicapped* was also saying that an estimated one million—children with significant disabilities were still totally excluded from the education system, and at least another 300,000 were not receiving adequate services.

 In 1969, the judge in Fred G. Wolf et. al. v.
 The Legislature of the State of Utah ruled that "children with moderate mental retardation*" should be provided with an education through the public school system.
 "Segregation, even though perhaps well intentioned, under the apparent sanction of law and state authority has a tendency to retard* the educational, emotional, and mental development of the children."